Kong/docs.konghq.com/app/dev-portal/apis/index.md

 An API is the interface that you publish to your end customer.
 Developers register [applications](/dev-portal/access-and-approvals/applications) for use with specific APIs.

+{:.note}
+> *This is documentation for Konnet's new **Dev Portal BETA**.
+Be aware of potential instability compared to our [stable Dev Portal](/konnect/dev-portal)*

+{:.note}
+> If you previously used API Products, be aware that these are only utilized by our stable [Dev Portal](/konnect/dev-portal).
+API Products will not be affected by **Dev Portal BETA**, only APIs are used in this context.

 As an API Producer, you [publish an OpenAPI specification](/dev-portal/portals/publishing) and additional documentation to help users get started with your API.

-{:.note}
-> If you previously used API Products you may be wondering where the "API Product" concept has gone.
-API Product will not be used in the Beta Dev Portal, and will not affect your existing API Products, which will only be supported on older Dev Portals.

 {:.note}
 <!-- TODO: composition once we commit to deliver